- Financial Aid Home

 Need Help with the Scholarship Application?

-For assistance in uploading your personal statement, transcript, or recommendation form, please drop in at the LPC Computer Center, Building 800 Room 803, for assistance.
-They will help you scan any necessary forms as a .pdf file and will assist you in uploading forms to your application.
+For assistance in uploading your personal statement, transcript, or recommendation form, please proceed to the LPC Computer Center, for assistance.
+They will help you save documents to your desktop as a PDF and will assist you in uploading your documents to your online application.

 (Required of all applicants)